For the few geeky people among the visitors to this website who

 fields I requested, from which I programmatically build the

 listing.
-Since they offer me future release dates, I can
+Since they they are about the only service that offers me future release dates, I can

-share them for "coming soon" titles.
+share that information as "coming soon" titles.
 I have also been given

 access to a list of titles available in the USA with foreign